G-Sync vs FreeSync: Which One Makes Sense for You?

 “If you want consistent smoothness with no tearing and minimal stutter, G-Sync is as premium as it gets.”

-But that premium experience comes with a price.
-G-Sync monitors are usually more expensive because of the built-in NVIDIA module.
-Also, you’ll need a graphics card with DisplayPort output and full G-Sync support to use all features.
+That premium experience comes at a cost: G-Sync monitors are typically more expensive because of the built-in module.
+You’ll also want a graphics card with DisplayPort output and full G-Sync support to unlock every feature.

 What Is FreeSync?

 AMD FreeSync, released in 2015, offers similar benefits but with a different approach.
-Instead of using specialized hardware, FreeSync relies on the VESA Adaptive-Sync standard built into DisplayPort and some HDMI versions.
+Instead of specialized hardware, FreeSync relies on the VESA Adaptive-Sync standard built into DisplayPort and certain HDMI versions.

 What Is FreeSync?

-Because FreeSync is open and royalty-free, it’s much cheaper for monitor makers to include — and those savings get passed on to you.
+Because FreeSync is open and royalty-free, it’s far cheaper for monitor makers to include — and those savings get passed on to you.

 FreeSync Setup